 Raspberries come in yellow, red, purple and black varieties.
 Don’t confuse black raspberries with blackberries, they’re not the same.

 Black raspberries are soft and velvety like other raspberries, whereas blackberries are shiny, firm, and often larger than their counterpart raspberries.
 Purple raspberries are a cross between red and black raspberries, and have some of the characteristics of each.
-Red raspberries are the hardiest varieties, while purple and black varieties are better suited to milder climates, generally above 5 degrees F.
+Red raspberries are the hardiest varieties (tolerate the lowest temperatures), while purple and black varieties are better suited to milder climates where winter temperatures don't drop below 5 degrees F.

 Since raspberries are so susceptible to verticillium fungus, you should consider varieties that are bred to be disease resistant.
 Also avoid planting them where tomatoes, peppers or other nightshade-family plants have been grown, which can harbor the same fungus.